-FOR ALL NOMINEES listed be low WITHHOLD AUTHORITY to vote for all nominees (except as marked to the listed below: [] contrary below): []

-(INSTRUCTIONS: To withhold authority to vote for any individual nominee, strike a line through the nominee's name in the list below.)

-Nominees: Robert J. Capetola, Ph.D.; Steve H. Kanzer, Esq.; Max Link, Ph.D.; Richard G. Power; Marvin E. Rosenthale, Ph.D.; Herbert H. McDade, Jr.; Mark C. Rogers, M.D.; David Naveh, Ph.D.; Richard Sperber

-Proposal Number 2 - Consideration and approval of an amendment to the Corporation's 1998 Stock Incentive Plan (the "1998 Plan") that increases the number of shares of Common Stock available for issuance under the 1998 Plan from 1,406,024 to 2,200,959 shares.

-FOR [] AGAINST [] ABSTAIN []

-Proposal Number 3 - Consideration and approval of the Stock Purchase Agreement between the Corporation and Crescent International Limited.

-FOR [] AGAINST [] ABSTAIN []

-(continued on reverse side)
+FOR ALL NOMINEES listed be to vote for all nominees listed below: Low WITHHOLD AUTHORITY (except as marked to contrary below): o the (INSTRUCTIONS: To withhold authority to vote for any individual nominee, strike a line through the nominee's name in the list below.)
+Nominees: Robert J. Capetola, Ph.D.; Steve H. Kanzer, Esq.; Max Link, Ph.D.; Richard G. Power; Marvin E. Rosenthale, Ph.D.; Herbert H. McDade, Jr.; Mark C. Rogers, M.D.; David Naveh, Ph.D.; Richard Sperber Proposal Number 2 - Consideration and approval of an amendment to the Corporation's 1998 Stock Incentive Plan (the "1998 Plan") that increases the number of shares of Common Stock available for issuance under the 1998 Plan from 1,406,024 to 2,200,959 shares.
+FOR [ ] AGAINST [ ] ABSTAIN [ ] Proposal Number 3 - Consideration and approval of the Stock Purchase Agreement between the Corporation and Crescent International Limited.
+FOR [ ] AGAINST [ ] ABSTAIN [ ] (continue d on reverse side)